 At 80 Years old

-Discuss with your doctor ways to prevent falls, and if you have any problems with your visions or hearing.
+Discuss with your doctor ways to prevent falls, and if you have any problems with your vision or hearing.